pulumi/pulumi/docs/languages.md

 performance advantages and simplifies the toolchain.
 An optional verifier can check to ensure ASTs are well-formed.

 Each MuIL module may also declare custom types and functions.
 MuIL uses a "JSON-like" type system so that its universe of types is accessible to the lowest common denominator amongst MuMLs.
-But this type system may be extended with custom types, including service types to encapsulate patterns of service instantiations, and schema types to govern the shape of data and property values.
+This is common for Internet data exchange already and facilitates cross-language composability.
+This type system may be extended with custom types, including service types to encapsulate patterns of service instantiations, and schema types to govern the shape of data and property values.
 Any of these types and functions may or may not be exported from the module.

 MuIL is the unit of module sharing and reuse.
 Although the MuMLs exist to make creating such modules easier -- as you would typically not want to write out MuIL by hand -- each language is just convenient syntactic sugar, in a sense.